madewithlove/glue/docs/packages-based-applications.md

 # On packages based applications

-PHP like any language has known _a lot of frameworks and microframeworks, of all kinds and with different capabilities.
-Some stood the test of time, some didn't, it happens.
+PHP like any language has known _a lot_ of frameworks and microframeworks, of all kinds and with different capabilities.
+Some stood the test of time, some didn't.

 Since a couple of years though, a trend has established itself among them: frameworks aren't monolithic black boxes anymore, they're an ensemble of small components.
 And if the framework is well done, these components can be used easily outside of the framework, by themselves.

-In parallel, thanks to the efforts of the [PHP-FIG], people have started to release more and more agnostic packages, standing on common interfaces shared and used between frameworks and microframeworks.
+In parallel, thanks to the growth of [Composer] efforts of the [PHP-FIG], people have started to release more and more agnostic packages, standing on common interfaces shared and used between frameworks and microframeworks.
-And if no interface is available, a lot of package maintainers nowadays ship serveral service providers for all your framework needs.
+And if no interface is available, a lot of package maintainers nowadays ship serveral service providers for all your needs.

-My point is, there isn't necessarily a need for microframeworks anymore; instead of being constrainted and locked to a certain architecture and to certain packages, you can now just smash a bunch of packages together to make an app... and that is wonderful.
+My point is, there isn't _necessarily_ a need for microframeworks anymore; instead of being constrained and locked to a certain architecture and to certain packages, you can now just smash a bunch of packages together to make an app... and that is wonderful.

 It's the same trend you can observe in Javascript where a lot of people decided to abandon the Angular or Ember ship to instead leverage the vast NPM ecosystem and create their own patchwork, with only what they need and/or want.

 ## In which case are packages-based applications a plus?